 All appeals must be made in writing detailing any mitigating circumstances.
-Because the council adopt a firm but fair approach, appeals are considered on their own merits and inevitably there are a number of cancellations for various reasons.
+Appeals are considered on their own merits and inevitably there are a number of cancellations for various reasons.
 It is important that the decisions which are made are consistent, supported by firm evidence, not only to assist the notice processing staff to arrive at the correct decision but also to confirm to the council's auditor that we are operating a fair, proportionate and consistent regime.
+The most frequent reason for cancellations are shown in the table below: